-Are you suffering from indigestion, bloating, constipation or diarrhea?
+Are you suffering from indigestion, bloating, constipation or diarrhoea?
 Ayurveda states your pantry has the answer.
 A drink made with ghee, salt, and hot water can solve your constipation problems by lubricating the insides of your stomach and removing bacteria.
 Warm water with fennel seeds or ginger can help to bloat.
 Anything which increases saliva secretion in the mouth can help with acid reflux.
 Chewing Fennel seeds, holy basil or spices like clove will do the trick.

-If you suffer from digestive issues, then our Ayurvedic Tea Prakriti Veda is perfect for you.
+If you suffer from digestive issues, then our Ayurvedic tea — Prakriti Veda is perfect for you.

 Pure Ceylon green tea is blended with active Ayurvedic herbs that help in digestion after a meal.
 It has Star Anise and Fennel that stimulates digestion and provides relief from discomforts such as bloating and gastric issues.
-Not only this, Black Pepper in this tea boosts healthy bacteria in the gut while Ginger stimulates overall digestion.
+Not only this, but Black Pepper in this tea also boosts healthy bacteria in the gut while Ginger stimulates overall digestion.

 2. Ayurvedic herbs for weight loss

 Ayurveda has a solution for almost anything.
 It’s not surprising that ayurvedic herbs can treat obesity and aid in weight loss.
-Ginger tea with clove and licorice is one of the best teas for weight loss.
+Ginger tea with clove and liquorice is one of the best teas for weight loss.
 Lemongrass, Basil, Star Anise, are also known for their ability to help in weight loss.

-To prepare Ayurvedic tea for weight loss, add a small piece of ginger, a tiny stick of licorice and three to four pieces of clove to 250 ml of boiling water.
+To prepare Ayurvedic tea for weight loss, add a small piece of ginger, a tiny stick of liquorice and three to four pieces of clove to 250 ml of boiling water.
 Let it brew for 10 minutes before straining it.
 Sip your way to weight loss.